avinashkarkada/pdbqt_maker/README.md

 HOW TO INSTALL openbabel:

-A lot of people face errors while installing openbabel on windows(especially).
-So...
+If you are facing an error while installing openbabel:

 1. Open cmd and run "pip install openbabel"  -> error?
 2. Then if you have openbabel gui already installed, open cmd in the installed folder and run "pip install -U openbabel" -> still no luck?......hmmm